 The team’s moniker – “The Orange and Blue” – has been known much since its early history, but now it is solidified in the brand identity.
 Its main color scheme includes orange and blue, respectively.
 This mix was also used by FC Cincinnati of 2015-2018, which borrowed colors of Dayton Dutch Lions, yet present colors seem brighter and bolder.
 The secondary colors of white, dark blue, and grey are added to amplify this unique color palette in soccer.

 Meaning and History

 FC Cincinnati of Major League Soccer debuted in 2019 with a logo, whose concept and colors resembled the logo of the United Soccer League team with the same name.
 However, the design of a new logo Cincinnati is great.
 It has a kind of vintage aesthetic with a modern twist that is extremely appealing.

 The Cincinnati logo features a traditional heraldic symbol – the Norman or Early Gothic escutcheon or the heater-shaped shield.
 It has a simple pointed triangle shape.
 Like a real escutcheon, the white shield has white bend sinister and dark grey bordure.

 Оn the lower portion of the Cincinnati emblem depicts the figure of a winged lion on an orange background.
-It is a heraldic symbol of St. Mark the Evangelist and the emblem of the Republic of Venice, which epitomizes courage, strength, generosity, and mercy.
-The heraldic lion stands proudly on the hind legs and holds a sword in the left paw as a sign that the club is ready for battle.
+It is a heraldic symbol of St. Mark the Evangelist and the Republic of Venice’s emblem, which epitomizes courage, strength, generosity, and mercy.
+The heraldic lion stands proudly on the hind legs and holds a sword in the left paw to sign that the club is ready for battle.
 The crown on the beast’s head pays homage to Cincinnati as Queen City.
-The mane has seven points representing the seven hills of Cincinnati and the wing has three “feathers” one for each season played in USL before joining MLS.
-The lion’s tail is curved to look like a “C” which stands for Cincinnati.
+The mane has seven points representing the seven hills of Cincinnati, and the wing has three “feathers” one for each season played in USL before joining MLS.
+The lion’s tail is curved to look like a “C,” which stands for Cincinnati.